Course Content and Outcome Guide for BI 198

 - Special Fee:

 Course DescriptionProvides an opportunity for students to work independently on an individualized area of study within biology under the sponsorship and guidance of a biology faculty member.
-Prerequisite: Instructor permission.
+Prerequisites: Instructor permission.
 Audit available.

 Addendum to Course Description